Kong/kong/CONTRIBUTING.md

   development documentation for additional details)
 - The tests are passing: run `make test`, `make test-all`, or whichever is appropriate for your change
+- Do not update `CHANGELOG.md` inside your Pull Request.
+This file is automatically regenerated and maintained during the release process.

 If the above guidelines are respected, your Pull Request has all its chances to be considered and will be reviewed by a maintainer.